The University of Rhode Island College of Pharmacy - To Advance Health and Transform Communities

 Provide institution specific details regarding evaluations::

-For admission as a Freshman to the PharmD program, we require a minimum of two letters: one from a science or math teacher and one from a guidance counselor or a teacher from another subject area.
+For admission directly out of high school to the PharmD program, we require a minimum of two letters: one from a science or math teacher and one from a guidance counselor or a teacher from another subject area.
+For entry into the professional program, two letters of recommendation are required.
 These letters of recommendation should comment on your personal motivation, initiative and interpersonal skills.

 I would like to mark this section as done.: Yes